 This proved to be incredibly popular and led to the formation of this site as well as a number of club specific titles.
 So far, the series comprises of Manchester United, Chelsea, Portsmouth, Huddersfield Town, Aston Villa and Liverpool.
 Forthcoming titles include Arsenal, Southampton and West Bromwich Albion - watch this space!

-I lived next door to David and Pat in Huddersfield.
-David and his team mates were away on a tour and had left his heavily pregnant wife Pat at home with the heavily pregnant wife of one of his team mates.
-I answered the door one night to find both ladies standing there one of whom feeling the signs of child birth.When we researched the first printed edition of 'Where Are They Now?' in the 1990's, footballers were already incredibly well paid by conventional employment standards but prior to that, players had to find a new career once they had hung up their boots.
+I am trying to contact George Wood to invite him to a very special 50 year Anniversary event at one of his former clubs Blackpool.
+Last I heard he was living in Pontypridd.When we researched the first printed edition of 'Where Are They Now?' in the 1990's, footballers were already incredibly well paid by conventional employment standards but prior to that, players had to find a new career once they had hung up their boots.

 This meant that we unearthed plenty of interesting and un-expected stories, many of which are found on the site.
 Sadly, there were some we could not re-produce for legal reasons - sorry!